Access and admission rates

 Refreshments and an accessible toilets are available at the top of the gardens (at the start and end of the visit), so you may wish to consider using these at the start of your visit.

 See if access if OK for you....

 Levels of disability and ability vary greatly from person to person and everyone's situation is different.
 If you are still unsure, the best thing we can suggest is to come visit and see for yourself.

 You can make your own assessment with regards to access from the viewing terrace just inside the park, and you need to be certain that you are comfortable managing the slopes in and out of the gardens.
 If you find it is not possible for you then anyone in your party, deciding to leave, can request an appropriate refund within 10 minutes of admission.

-If you have any further questions or concerns, please contact us or speak with our admissions staff.
+Please help us to help you!
+If you have any further questions or concerns, please drop us an email or speak with our admissions staff when you arrive.
 Bear in mind that everyone's situation is different and we can only offer the best advice if we are made aware of your situation.

-Due to the difficulty of access for manual wheelchairs on the steep slopes - Admission is half price (50%) of the current published full Adult/Senior/Child gate price (see current 'opening & prices').
+EXCEPT, for manual wheelchair users and required helper:- Due to the difficulty of access for manual wheelchairs on the steep slopes, a little more discount is available - Admission is half price (50%) of the current full Adult/Senior/Child rates (see opening & prices).
 Applies to both the wheelchair user and one helper pushing.